 Indicators

-Programs collaborate with their field partners to design, implement, and evaluate field experiences to ensure that candidates demonstrate effective teaching and support every student in meeting rigorous learning goals in a personalized, proficiency-based system.
+Programs collaborate with their field partners to design, implement, and evaluate field experiences to ensure that candidates develop effective teaching practices that support every student in meeting rigorous learning goals in a personalized, proficiency-based system.

-Programs collaborate with their field partners to ensure that candidates understand the expectations of the profession as well as the relevant laws and policiesincluding those related to flexible pathways, personalized learning plans, and proficiency-based learning.(e.g., school mentoring program, anti-bullying policies, teacher evaluation practices, personal learning plans, and school action plans.)
+Programs collaborate with their field partners to ensure that candidates are aware of and adhere to the expectations of the profession as well as the relevant laws and policies, including those related to flexible pathways, personalized learning plans, and proficiency-based learning.

-Programs collaborate with their field partners to ensure that candidates know when and how to access resources (e.g., special educators, related service providers and specialists) to address students’ needs.
+Programs,with their field partners, ensure that candidates participate in systemic collaboration with special educators, related service providers, and specialists to assume shared responsibility for supporting all students.

-Candidates complete a sequence of high-quality field experiences that represent the range of grade levels, content, and requirements of the endorsement.
+3.4 Candidates complete a sequence of high-quality field experiences that include a diversity of educational settings and educators which represent the range of grade levels, content, and requirements of the endorsement.

-Programs provide candidates with a variety of high-quality field experiences with a diverse population of students and educators.

 Standard 4: Resources and Practices